Macroscopic properties of equity markets: stylized facts and portfolio performance: Crash course in stochastic portfolio theory

-and we have a relative arbitrage over $[0, T]$ whenever $T > T^* := \frac{1}{\epsilon}(M + \log {\bf D}_{p}(\mu(0)))$ (unfortunately, $T^*$ may be too large for practical purposes).
+and we have a relative arbitrage over $[0, T]$ whenever $T > T^* := \frac{1}{\epsilon}(M + \log {\bf D}_{p}(\mu(0)))$ (unfortunately, the bound $T^*$ obtained this way is too large for practical purposes).
 Both the constant-weighted portfolio and the diversity-weighted portfolio are special cases of {\it functionally generated portfolios} for which a pathwise decomposition analogous to \eqref{eqn:diversity.weighted.portfolio} holds.\footnote{Analogous pathwise decompositions can be established without a stochastic model.
 See \cite{PW16} for the discrete time case and \cite{ACLP21} for the continuous time case using rough path theory.
 For generalizations of functional portfolio generalization see \cite{karatzas2017trading, kim2023market, W19} and the references therein.} Relative arbitrages can also be constructed over short time horizons or under weaker conditions.
 For further details and more recent developments, we refer the reader to \cite{ACLP21, CW22, FKR18, KK21, PW16} and the references therein.